harrisdevv/harrisdevv.github.io/_posts/2022-05-27-SpringBoot-Thymeleaf-Java-Dev.md

 # Introduction

 An Amenity Reservation System which residents (users) can log in and reserve a time to use a service such as fitness center, pool, or sauna.
-An amenity will have a certain capacity (number of people that can use the amenity at the same time) so that people can use the amenities safely during the Covid pandemic.
+An amenity will have a certain capacity (number of people that can use the amenity at the same time) so that people can use the amenities safely during the Covid-19 pandemic.

 ## Built with
 * Maven